uday1and100/shape-detection-and-measurment-using-open-cv-python/README.md

 ## Libraries used
-[open cv](https://opencv-python.readthedocs.io/_/downloads/en/latest/pdf/)is the only library that has been used for this project.
+[open cv](https://opencv-python.readthedocs.io/_/downloads/en/latest/pdf/) is the only library that has been used for this project.
 Open computer vision library is used for operating the camera , image/video capturing and processing.
 It connects the algorithms with the object in front of the camera.

+## code and algorithm

+The code is written in python.
+The code has the following parts .

+  1. ### video is converted to gray scale
+  2. ### thresholding
+  3. ### finding the contours
+  4. ### algorthims are applied on the contours.